ishankaul1/nanoGPT/README.md

   - MoE
 - 🧮 Tinker with model size & hyperparameters; learn from some more modern architectures
 - 🪄 Experiment with fine-tuning using **QLoRA / LoRA** setups
-- 🧭 Retrain or fine-tune using fancy RL methods
+- Try modern RL methods

 ---